DreamTCG/MLP-DB/README.md

 Idea by **Kiattisak.V** · Created by **Claude Sonnet 4.6**

-Card game and all card artwork © [KAYOU](https://th.kayouofficial.com/) — this tool is a fan-made deck builder and is not affiliated with or endorsed by KAYOU.
+Card game and all artwork © [KAYOU](https://th.kayouofficial.com/) — fan-made tool, not affiliated with or endorsed by KAYOU.